Adam de Kilconquhar, Earl of Carrick1

 Consanguinity Index=0.01%

-John of Strathbogie, 9th Earl of Atholl was the son of David of Strathbogie, 8th Earl of Atholl and Isabel of Chilham.1 He married Margaret of Mar, daughter of Donald, 6th Earl of Mar and Helen ferch Llywelyn.1 He married Margaret Mar, daughter of 6th Earl of Mar, on 19 June 1306.2 He died on 7 November 1306 at London, England, executed, with his body burnt and his head fixed on London Bridge (and his titles forfeited).1
+John of Strathbogie, 9th Earl of Atholl was the son of David of Strathbogie, 8th Earl of Atholl and Isabel of Chilham.1 He married Margaret of Mar, daughter of Donald, 6th Earl of Mar and Helen ferch Daffyd.1 He died on 7 November 1306 at London, EnglandG, executed, with his body burnt and his head fixed on London Bridge (and his titles forfeited).1

-9th EARL OF ATHOLL.2 He was also known as John of Strathbogie.2 He succeeded to the title of 9th Earl of Atholl [S., c.
-1115] on 6 August 1270.1 On 5 February 1283 one of the Scottish magnates who recognised MARGARET, THE MAID OF NORWAY, as heir to the Scottish Crown /4.2 On 5 February 1283/84 he was one of the nobles who acknowledged Margaret, Maid of Norway, as their Sovereign.1 In 1292 swore fealty to EDWARD I OF ENGLAND.2 In 1292 he swore fealty to King Edward I.1 On 28 April 1296 nevertheless fought in the Scottish army against the English at Dunbar (English defeat of Scots) and was held prisoner in the Tower of London 1296–31 July 1297.2 He fought in the Battle of Dunbar on 28 April 1296 at Dunbar, East Lothian, Scotland, fighting on the side of the Scots, who were defeated.
-He was taken prisoner to London.1 On 31 July 1297 he was ordered to be released from the Tower of London.1 On 27 March 1306 he assisted at the coronation of King Robert Bruce of Scotland.1
+He succeeded as the 9th Earl of Atholl [S., c.
+1115] on 6 August 1270.1 On 5 February 1283/84 he was one of the nobles who acknowledged Margaret, Maid of Norway, as their Sovereign.1 In 1292 he swore fealty to King Edward I.1 He fought in the Battle of Dunbar on 28 April 1296 at Dunbar, East Lothian, ScotlandG, fighting on the side of the Scots, who were defeated.
+He was taken prisoner to London.1 On 31 July 1297 he was ordered to be released from the Tower of London.1 On 27 March 1306 he assisted at the coronation of King Robert Bruce of Scotland.1 He fought in the Battle of Methven on 19 June 1306, where he was again captured by the English.2 He was stripped of his title and lands (including Chilham.)2

 Children of John of Strathbogie, 9th Earl of Atholl and Margaret of Mar